Features

 Accordingly, the length and width of the footing will be 1.414 m x 1.414 m.

-• Spread footings and wall footings
+- Spread footings and wall footings

 Spread and wall footings are used for individual columns and walls in areas whose bearing soil layer is within 3 meters from the surface.

-• Raft or mat foundations
+- Raft or mat foundations

 Mat foundation is used for columns and walls foundations where the weights on the buildings on columns and walls are extremely high.

-It is used to stop differential treatment of individual footings, and is designed as a single mat (or combined footing) of all the load-bearing elements of the building.
+It is used to stop differential treatment of individual footings and is designed as a single mat (or combined footing) of all the load-bearing elements of the building.

-• Combined footing
+- Combined footing

 The rectangular footing is a union of isolated footings, but their structural design varies.
-It is used when weight from the structure is supported by the columns.
+It is used when the weight from the structure is supported by the columns.

 2. Deep Foundation

-What are types of deep foundation?
+What are the types of deep foundations?

-• Pile foundation
+- Pile foundation

-Pile foundation is used to transfer heavy weights from the structure to a hard rock strata located too deep below the ground surface.
+A pile foundation is used to transfer heavy weights from the structure to a hard rock strata located too deep below the ground surface.

 It resists the weights from the structure by skin friction and by end bearing.
 The use of pile foundations also averts differential settlement of foundations.